Buses, car parking, and transport

 • free cycle security marking.

-You should only bring a car to Bristol if it is essential.
+You should only bring a car to Bristol if you think driving will be essential.
 If you need to bring a car, you must apply for a student car parking permit.